Drakonian/parallel-worker-bc/README.md

 2. **Workers cannot call Commit().** The dispatcher wraps your `Execute` call with `[CommitBehavior(CommitBehavior::Error)]`.
 If your worker tries to commit, a runtime error is raised and the chunk is marked as Failed.

 3. **Every Commit is documented.** Every `Commit()` call has an inline comment explaining why it exists:
-   - Coordinator: 1 per `RunFor*` call (persist batch + chunks before `StartSession`)
+   - Coordinator: 1 per `RunFor*` call (persist batch + chunks before `StartSession`).
+If any `StartSession` call fails, 2 additional commits handle failed chunk statuses and batch counter updates with `UpdLock`.
-   - Dispatcher: 3 per chunk at runtime (persist Running status, persist Completed/Failed status, release LockTable after counter update)
+   - Dispatcher: 3 per chunk at runtime (persist Running status, persist Completed/Failed status, release UpdLock after counter update)

 ### Error Handling